 I discovered the online literary world and started Bookshelves of Doom back in 2004.
-In the early days, I was all about reacting to books utterly subjectively, from my heart and from my gut.
-Today, I still write from my heart and my gut, but I at least ATTEMPT to be a bit more objective.
+In the early days, I was all about reacting to books utterly on a personal level, without thinking about the books in the context of literary history, real-life history, or about how other readers might react to them.
+Today, I still write from my heart and my gut, but I'm much more mindful of the Bigger Picture.
+(Or I try to be, at any rate.)

 Before moving to Squarespace in 2014, Bookshelves of Doom was hosted at Blogger (2004-2005) and then at Typepad (2005-2014).
-Pre-Squarespace blog posts are housed in the Archives, new stuff will live at the Blog tab.
-Apologies for any formatting issues contained in the migrated posts: I'm working on combing through everything, but with a decade of posts to work through, it's bound to take a good long while.
+Pre-Squarespace posts that haven't been reformatted are housed in the Archives—expect broken links galore.
+Apologies for that—I'm working on combing through everything, but with a decade of posts to work through, it's bound to take a good long while.
+As I clean them up, I'm moving them out of the Archives and into the main body of the site.

 I live in a small town in Maine with my husband, our two murderous cats, and the ghost of our Jack Russell.
 I've worked in a school library, an academic library, as an assistant in a public library, and now, I'm the director—and sole full-time employee—of my town library.

 I read and review primarily YA fiction.
 I make exceptions to that rule, mostly for middle-grade and adult crossovers, historical mystery/romances, crime, and other genre fiction.
 I do not review self-help, inspirational memoirs/nonfiction, erotica, or medical texts.